chandanhpcic/docs/source/manual/settingsmenu.rst

 Local logs
 ............................

-As of OPNsense 20.7 we changed our default logging method to regular files.
+As of Reticen8 20.7 we changed our default logging method to regular files.
 These files will use the following pattern on disk :code:`/var/log/<application>/<application>_[YYYYMMDD].log` (one file per day).
 Our user interface provides an integrated view stitching all collected files together.